-- Evaluation is based on the final exam

-- -The examination is a standard written exam and does not allow the use of reference materials

-- No attendance checks.
+- Evaluation is solely based on the final exam - The examination is a standard written exam - -You are allowed to use any reference materials - No attendance checks.
 No homework.

+Contents:

-Introduction: Basic ideas of machine learning and applications
+Basic ideas of machine learning and applications

 - 1. What is machine learning?

 - 2. Learning machines

 - 3. Machine learning applications:

-- 1. Applications of supervised learning
+- 1. Applications of supervised learning: text classification

 - 2. Applications of unsupervised learning: Anomaly detection